graasp/graasp/src/services/item/plugins/geolocation/specifications.md

 ## Endpoints

 - `GET /items/:id/geolocation`: return geolocation for item, inherits from parent
-- `GET /items/geolocation?lat1<lat1>&lat2<lat2>&lng1<lng1>&lng2<lng2>`: return geolocations and their items within bounding box.
+- `GET /items/geolocation`: return geolocations and their items within bounding box.
 Return folder with a geolocation but not its children without geolocation.
+  - `lat1` & `lat2`: latitude bounds.
+Order does not matter
+  - `lng1` & `lng2`: longitude bounds.
+Order does not matter
+  - `keywords`: array of words to search.
+Returned results satisfies all the keywords.
 - `PUT /items/:id/geolocation`: save geolocation for item, replace if it exists
 - `DELETE /items/:id/geolocation`: delete geolocation for item